lingmHVAC/lingmHVAC/README.md

 - 👋 Hi, I’m @lingmHVAC
-- 👀 I’m interested in Computational Fluid Dynamics,Thermal-fluids systems and Green Buildings.
+- 👀 I’m half dead.
-- 🌱 I’m currently earning my bachelor's degree.
+- 🌱 I’m stuck in grad school.
-- 💞️ I’m looking to collaborate on CFD theory study and receive graduate level Mechanical Engineering education.
+- 💞️ Life is so hard.
 - 📫 Thank you.

 <!---